-The training series represents more than a capacity-building exercise—it marks a strategic step toward institutionalizing green and inclusive public financial management (PFM) practices across Cambodia’s government system.
-By incorporating this training into EFI’s core curriculum, the initiative ensures systematic and sustained capacity development for current and future PFM practitioners.
+The training series was not just a capacity-building exercise—it marked a strategic step toward institutionalizing green and inclusive public financial management (PFM) practices across Cambodia’s government system.
+As MEF’s training arm, EFI’s mandatory certificate program for PFM officials in line ministries and subnational authorities now has a foundation for embedding sustainability and social considerations, potentially reaching thousands of learners annually.

 The training aligns with Cambodia’s Public Financial Management Reform Program Phase IV (2023-2027), which focuses on achieving performance accountability, and contributes to implementing the Cambodia Climate Change Response Strategic Plan 2024-2033, the Circular Strategy for Environment, and Nationally Determined Contributions (NDCs 3.0).